Call for Submissions

 - Significance – Explain the contribution of this project to your field and/or to society.
 Your explanation can include reasoning or inspiration for choosing this topic, or what details lead you to this research.
 No need to have conclusive answers or evidence, especially if your data is still being processed.

-- Complete the ScholarWorks Online Submission Form by the March 15, 2021 deadline at midnight.
+- Complete the ScholarWorks Online Submission Form using your NetID email (ex.
+AA123456@umconnect.umt.edu) by TBD.
 It is suggested the final abstract be uploaded at this time.
-However, edits to the submission (i.e. updates to abstract, data & co-authors) may be made any time prior to the presentation upload deadline (April 11 at midnight).
+However, edits to the submission (i.e. updates to abstract, data & authors), uploading posters & presentation slides (including video presentations if desired - not mandatory), may be made any time prior to the upload deadline is TBD.

-If you would like to have additional assistance in prepping your abstract, recording an effective presentation, or would like to practice with feedback, the UM Writing and Public Speaking Center Website has created the following resources.
-Click on the links to view.
+If you would like additional assistance in prepping your abstract, creating an effective presentation, or would like to practice with feedback, the UM Writing and Public Speaking Center have appointments available.
+Contact them today!

-The Committee on Undergraduate Research with support from Experiential Learning & Career Success will present awards to the top oral and poster presentations in each of the five research categories (Humanities, Life Sciences, Physical Sciences, Social Sciences, and Visual & Performing Arts). **The Franke Global Leadership Initiative will present an award to the top GLI capstone team oral presentation on April 26.
+The Committee on Undergraduate Research, with support from Experiential Learning & Career Success, will present awards to the top oral and poster presentations in each of the five research categories (Humanities, Life Sciences, Physical Sciences, Social Sciences, and Visual & Performing Arts). **The Franke Global Leadership Initiative will present an award to the top GLI capstone team oral presentation.

-In order to qualify for an award, the author must, submit an abstract (previously approved by faculty mentor), and upload their recorded presentation, slides, poster, and/or photograph by the listed deadlines.
+NOTE - ALL submissions will be judged during the in-person sessions.
+In order to qualify for an award, the author must, submit an abstract (previously approved by a faculty mentor) and present in person at 2023 UMCUR.
 Awards will be presented for outstanding achievement to winning projects across UMCUR categories.

-Tailoring your video presentation to a general audience is an important factor in obtaining a UMCUR award.
+Tailoring your presentation to a general audience is an important factor in obtaining a UMCUR award.
 So, take the time to get it right.
-This is an excellent opportunity to introduce yourself and to explain the purpose, methods, and significance of the project. **Research conclusions are not mandatory if data is still on-going and/or not complete.
+This is an excellent opportunity to introduce yourself and explain the purpose, methods, and significance of the project. **Research conclusions are not mandatory if data is still ongoing and/or not complete.

 Presentations will be judged based on the UMCUR Rubric.
 Franke Global Leadership Initiative (GLI) presentation judges will be using the GLI Rubric.